bwhite000/docker-tutorial/README.md

 ===============

-Follow this tutorial to learn how to make a simple Docker instance that prints out a silly Dad Joke to the console.
+Follow this tutorial to learn how to make a simple Docker instance that prints out a silly Dad Jokes to the console.

 Install Docker
 --------------